Indusvalley7/Task-1---Prediction-using-Supervised-ML/README.md

-# Task-1---Prediction-using-Supervised-ML
+# The-Sparks-Foundation-GRIP-Internship
-Data Science and Business Analytics Internship by The Sparks Foundation
+Data Science and Business Analytics Internship

+# Task 2 - Prediction using Unsupervised ML
+Predicting and visualizing the percentage of a student based on the no. of study hours (9.25 hrs/day) using 'marks' dataset.